skyeperry1/BBQ-Buddy/readme.md

 Ib.
 Goals
 ******************
-The goal of the project is to re-design an open-source BBQ controller that includes the functionality of the top-end commercial controllers at half of the cost of the leading open source BBQ controller, The HeaterMeter($182 build cost + 1 probe).
+The goal of the project is to re-design an open-source BBQ controller that includes the functionality of the top-end commercial controllers at half of the cost of the leading open source BBQ controller..
 This can be accomplished by using a combination of newer hardware and simplifying the software.
 The main goals are:

 1. Control the temperature of the BBQ via blower fan and PID Algorithm.